gehtsnoch/tarot-shell/README.md

 #  tarot-shell
 #  a bash script for drawing tarotcards on a linux machine.
+9 popular spreads are possible.
-# It works on the Debian Branch, not # sure about others.
+# It works on the Debian Branch, not sure about others.
 #
 # Immage-magick, toilet, rolldice and feh are required to work.
 No big deal, just get them from the repositorys.
 #
 #
 #
-# 9 popular spreads are possible.
+#
 #  You have to add your own deck to the right folder, maybe you find some free decks on the internet.
 # Ad the 78 cards in your home directory folder in /tarot-shell/Decks/Deck_1 folder ..............
 # You can ad till 28 decks to the program.